 Almost immediately, a Twitter account popped up for the República Popular Democrática de San Escobar (handle: @rpdsanescobar; hashtag: #SanEscobar).
 In a weird twist on the trope of the self-fulfilling prophecy, one of the account’s first tweets was to offer San Escobar’s full support for Poland’s Security Council ambitions.
 Fleshing out fledgling country’s bilateral relations with Poland (to say nothing of reality in general), the non-existent republic’s official Twitter account further informed the world that:

 Within a day, #SanEscobar was tracked by over 2 million Twitter users.
-The account itself already has over 5,000 followers.
+The account itself soon had thousands of followers.

 A map of San Escobar, previously shown on the Wikipedia page, seems to have disappeared (but retrieved from this PRI article).
 As it shows, San Escobar is bounded to the east by the ocean, and has land borders with five non-specified neighbours.
 On the coast north from the capital is Ciudad Polaca, literally ‘Polish city’.
 Few cities dot the interior: Senderos, Dos Rios, Asboleda, Frontera and Al Pacino.